Religion in Slovenia: Judaism

 The small Jewish community of Slovenia (Judovska skupnost Slovenije) is estimated at 400 to 600 members, with the Jewish community of Slovenia suggesting 500 to 1000 members.
 Around 130 are officially registered, most of whom live in the capital, Ljubljana.
 The Jewish community was devastated by the Shoah, and has never fully recovered.
 Until 2003, Ljubljana was the only European capital city without a Jewish place of worship.

 Hinduism

 220 Hindus live in Slovenia, with 70 belonging to the Hindu Religious Community in Slovenia and 150 belonging to the International Society for Krishna Consciousness (Iskcon).

+Irreligion

 Atheism

 A 2010 Eurobarometer poll found that 26% of the population of Slovenia stated that "I don't believe there is any sort of spirit, God or life force".

 A 2021 World Population Review found that 53% of Slovenians were either non-religious or convinced atheist.

 Demographics

 Censuses

 Religiosity of Slovene citizens according to population censuses 1991, and 2002.